Vital Congregations Resources

 - What do you do with demographic data about your church?
 Each church in the conference has access to MissionInsite, one such resource that provides a wealth of demographic data.
 This workbook helps a church team look at the data and figure out how the data can inform a church’s mission and ministries offered.
 A workbook and leader guide are both available.

 - Your church would like to meet our neighbors and provide ministries that meet their needs.
 Great!
 Now what?
 This workbook provides a way for a church team to look at how to create relationships with the community, how to imagine what resources are already available to do this important work, and the importance of building community.
 At the end is a task list to help in creating a ministry experiment.
 A workbook and leader guide are both available.

 - Whole Church Initiative

-- A modified WCI process is also available for churches that would like to use these resources on their own or within a circuit.
+- A modified WCI process is available for churches that would like to use these resources on their own or within a circuit.
 This document explains the process.

 - Creating Next Steps

 - How does a church team move from learning to implementing?
 This booklet helps a church team create a experiments that utilize what they have learned about themselves and about their community.
 It is a great guide to help a team move from what it has just learned to doing something new.